palfery/bolt-hotshot-logistics/README.md

 - Added integration and architecture tests with **xUnit** and GitHub Actions CI.
 - Fixed linting/build errors and applied formatting across the repo.
 - Added initial Azure App Configuration support.
+- Migrated from MySQL to Azure SQL Server for improved performance and Azure integration.

 ### Clean Architecture